jay-bajaj/Fake-News-Detection/README.md

 network and putting it all together in the encoder.
 Finally, we will write the train function and main function that will complete the implementation.
 1. Utils.py :
-Non-evaluative part: the functions - visualize_Attenion(...) and infer(...) are non-essential.
+the functions - visualize_Attenion(...) and infer(...) are non-essential.
 If someone does train the model, they can uncomment these and use them to infer and visualise attention.
-Following are the definitions of the functions you need to implement for evaluation :
+Following are the definitions of the functions:
 I. get_max_length(dataframe: pandas.DataFrame, column_number: int)
 This function is supposed to return the maximum sentence length for all sentences in the specified column (specified by column_number) for the given data frame.
 When the function will